-Situated in the Valley of Mexico, 40 km (25 miles) north of Mexico City, on the central highland plateau of Mexico, Teotihuacán was first inhabited from about 150 BC, but the first ceremonial buildings were constructed in the 1st and 2nd centuries AD.
-It is believed that Teotihuacán, most probably the largest city in the new World, had about 150,000 – 200,000 inhabitants at its height.
+Situated in the Valley of Mexico, 40 km (25 miles) north of Mexico City, on the central highland plateau of Mexico, Teotihuacán was first inhabited in about 150 BC, but the first ceremonial buildings were constructed in the 1st and 2nd centuries AD.
+It is believed that Teotihuacán, most probably the largest city in the New World, had about 150,000 – 200,000 inhabitants at its height.

 Many archaeologists are divided regarding the dating of the site, some believing the city flourished from 1500 to 1000 BC; others suggest a later period of 100 BC to 700 AD but there are also scholars who believe that Teotihuacan is much older.